- Where do I start? This page offers advice if you don't know what research database or search tool to use.

 - Databases Affected: ERIC database provided by the U.S. Department of Education at eric.gov.

-- Solution: If you need a document labeled "PDF Release Pending," request it from the Mundt Library by using the "article" interlibrary loan request form available at Interlibrary Loan.
+- Solution: If you need a document labeled "PDF Release Pending" or "PDF Restoration Pending," request it from the Mundt Library by using the "article" interlibrary loan request form available at Interlibrary Loan.

 Find a list of our research databases using the "Database Quicklinks" dropdown menu above, or go to Research Databases by Subject to explore available databases.